Flash lets you add sounds into your presentation. The sounds are added in Frames in the Timeline.

 Flash has a few compression settings that would reduce the size of the SWF exported file (which contain sounds).

-Changing the compression will also change the sound quality, Flash can't get a better quality than the original audio file, but can decrease its quality when the values from "Bit Rate" and "Quality" are reduced.
+Changing the compression will also change the sound quality, Flash can't get a better quality than the original audio file, but can decrease its quality when the values from "Bit Rate

 - MP3 is the best type compression for a good quality / size ratio.